This Old Toilet®

 you take credit cards?

 A: Yes.
 Click the Buy Now button next to the item you want to order.
 This will transfer you to PayPal, the industry leader in secure online payment service.
 You can then use your PayPal account or Visa, MasterCard, Discover.
+We choose not to accept American Express.

 Q: What if I don't have a PayPal account ?